Welcome!

 Step 2: Submit Your Class Preferences

-Starting at 12 noon (EDT) on Wednesday, June 7, attendees will be able to submit class preferences using the online registration form.
-For class details please click the "Class Description" tab above to learn more about the classes being offered, click here to review class descriptions (beginning on page 7).
+Starting at 12 noon (ET) on Wednesday, July 2, attendees will be able to submit class preferences using the online registration form.
+For class details please click the "Class Description" tab above to learn more about the classes being offered, click here to review class descriptions (beginning on page 5).
 Details on class materials and homework will be released soon.
 Class assignments will be sent within four weeks of submitting preferences.
 If you would like to adjust your assigned classes and/or inquire about other classes that are available, please contact UMass Conference Services at registration@umass.edu or 413-577-8102.

 Have questions or need assistance?
 We're happy to help!